How much does one’s family background influence their midlife wellbeing? And, what effect does technology engagement have on teenage sleep?

 Disentangling trait, occasion-specific, and accumulated situational effects of psychological distress in adulthood: evidence from the 1958 and 1970 British birth cohorts by B. S. Scarpato, W. Swardfager, M. Eid, G.B.
 Ploubidis and H. Cogo-Moreira was published in Psychological Medicine (National Child Development Study and 1970 British Cohort Study – paywall)

-Using a cross-cohort comparison design to test the role of maternal smoking in pregnancy in child mental health and learning: evidence from two UK cohorts born four decades apart by Ruth Sellers, Naomi Warne, Frances Rice, Kate Langley, Barbara Maughan, Andrew Pickles, Anita Thapar and Stephan Collishaw was published in the International Journal of Epidemiology (National Child Development Study and Millenium Cohort Study)
+Using a cross-cohort comparison design to test the role of maternal smoking in pregnancy in child mental health and learning: evidence from two UK cohorts born four decades apart by Ruth Sellers, Naomi Warne, Frances Rice, Kate Langley, Barbara Maughan, Andrew Pickles, Anita Thapar and Stephan Collishaw was published in the International Journal of Epidemiology (National Child Development Study and Millennium Cohort Study)

 Type of disability, gender, and age affect school satisfaction: Findings from the UK Millennium Cohort Study by Joanne Arciuli and Eric Emerson was published in the British Journal of Educational Psychology (Millennium Cohort Study)